What we do

 Daring to Dream supports and promotes the emotional health and well-being of adult* (those aged 16 years and above) patients in Wales.

-We collaborate with different clinical areas to transform:
+We collaborate with different clinical areas in different hospitals to transform:

 - Patient dayrooms on wards